-When it comes to owning and maintaining a lawn, diseases are something we all have to deal with occasionally.
+When it comes to owning and maintaining a lawn, common lawn diseases are something we all have to deal with occasionally.
 Luckily the dry climate of southern Idaho helps prevent many of the worst ones faced by other types of climates, but proper lawn care is still necessary.

 Stressful environmental factors such as drought, poor irrigation habits, or unhealthy soil are just some of the potential things that can attract pests and disease, and recognizing the symptoms isn’t always a straightforward process since they vary from disease to disease.